ota-meshi/bignum/README.md

 - [bigjs-literal]\
 This package is similar to [bigjs-literal] in that it uses template literals for calculations, but [bigjs-literal] has a 49kB file for the parser alone.\
-The JavaScript file for the compiler that `formula-literal` has is 8kB.
+The JavaScript file for the compiler that `formula-literal` has is 9kB (without minify).
 (However, there is no ability to compile it in advance.)

 [big.js]: https://github.com/MikeMcl/big.js
 [bigjs-literal]: https://www.npmjs.com/package/bigjs-literal